Today on the blog, I’m reviewing a book I read all the way back in June and am so excited to be able to talk about more!

-Source: I received an e-copy of this book in exchange for an honest review.
-Quotes from this copy may be subject to changes in final editions.
+Source: I received an advance copy of this book in exchange for an honest review.
+Any quotes taken from this copy may be subject to changes in final editions.

 Find on Goodreads and The Book Depository

 Mila and her sisters live with their brother Oskar in a small forest cabin in the snow.